The 2025 Africa Cup of Nations is almost upon us.

-The Egyptian goalkeeper wouldn’t be the first, nor will he be the last, to gain popularity and garner recognition for a standout tournament showing.
-With that, we’ve chronicled a series of tournament cult heroes down below; those remembered for what they achieved at international rather than club level.
+With that, we’ve chronicled a series of tournament cult heroes down below; those remembered for what they achieved in international football.

 Oleg Salenko